chettrick/stm32cubef4/Projects/STM324xG_EVAL/Examples/FSMC/FSMC_SRAM/readme.txt

       than the peripheral interrupt.
 Otherwise the caller ISR process will be blocked.
       To change the SysTick interrupt priority you have to use HAL_NVIC_SetPriority() function.

-@note The application need to ensure that the SysTick time base is always set to 1 millisecond
+@note The application needs to ensure that the SysTick time base is always set to 1 millisecond
       to have correct HAL operation.

 @par Directory contents

- - FSMC/FSMC_SRAM/Inc/stm32f4xx_hal_conf.h        Library Configuration file
+ - FSMC/FSMC_SRAM/Inc/stm32f4xx_hal_conf.h        HAL Configuration file
  - FSMC/FSMC_SRAM/Inc/main.h                      Main program header file
  - FSMC/FSMC_SRAM/Inc/stm32f4xx_it.h              Interrupt handlers header file
  - FSMC/FSMC_SRAM/Src/main.c                      Main program